Towards Human-Level Text Coding with LLMs: The Case of Fatherhood Roles in Public Policy Documents: Empirical Results

+We then evaluate a mix of the most powerful models available to date using the best prompting strategy identified above (providing the full codebook).

-\paragraph{GPT-4} When prompting GPT-4 with the best prompting strategy found in our experiments, it consistently outperforms GPT-3 and all individual human annotators.
-The fact that GPT-4 agrees more with individual human annotators than they do among themselves might appear counter-intuitive.
+Noticeably, GPT-4 is on par with human annotators across the board.
+The fact that some LLMs agree with human annotators as much as humans agree between themselves (or even more) might appear counter-intuitive.
 However, we should remember that the models are coding the texts based on 15 examples whose labels \textit{all the human annotators agreed upon}.
 Therefore, the models' coding is heavily influenced by coding choices that are shared by annotators and reflect this agreement.